Create-Technology-S4/.github/profile/README.md

 For the second sprint presentation I was much more active as I was one of the two presenters.
 I really enjoyed presenting because it enabled me to showcase the work and research we have put so far.
 I made a demo app to demonstrate more concretely how we envisioned gen. AI to be used by Greenhouse employees.
 The reception of the presentation was very positive, and I was satisfied with the feedback we got to further improve the app and, in general, our project.

 #### Week 18 (Client Project, Sprint 3)

+To fully showcase our final product, we ensured that our room was fully setup for the demo day.
+The final room represent months of collborative research and development.

 demo day, the room